xinhe2/journal-club/content/post/uchg-compbio-jc.md

 I volunteered to dig into this a bit further because I really like the idea.
 But it was not until today that I am resolved to make a serious effort.
 So here comes a preliminary solution: the Paper Reading Blog.

 ## Overview
-Posting a reading blog essentially boils down to making `markdown` notes for papers you read, adding to it a few lines of meta info (such as author, date, tags), open a [github issue](https://github.com/xinhe-lab/journal-club/issues) to allow for discussions and embed it to the post, generate HTML pages via a 4-letter command and push it to the [github repo](https://github.com/xinhe-lab/journal-club).
+To posting a note to this blog, you 1) write up a `markdown` document for the paper you want to share, 2) adding to it a few lines of meta info (such as author, date, tags), 3) open a [github issue](https://github.com/xinhe-lab/journal-club/issues) to allow for discussions and embed it to the post, 4) render it to HTML via a 4-letter command and 5) push it to the [github repo](https://github.com/xinhe-lab/journal-club).
 The outcome is this website you are looking at.

 ## Taking notes

 I use [`Mendeley`](https://www.mendeley.com/) to organize literature and to read them (reading printed paper cause me neck pains ...).
-In `Mendeley`, as demonstrated in this video below, one can annotate papers and take notes on the side panel.
-I usually write these notes in `markdown` format anyways.
+In `Mendeley`, as demonstrated in the video below, one can annotate papers and take notes on the side panel.
+I usually write these notes in `markdown` format anyways even inside `Mendeley`.

 <hr>
 {{% youtube GRqjB7FE-M8 %}}